-You need a mission to help tell your own story.
-Something that you keep referring back to, not just on your About page, but throughout your entire website.
-Eight Hour Day do this really well.
-They talk constantly about collaboration and working in partnership with their clients to understand their business.
-While Handsome is all about creating "deeply, connected brands" – something that resonates throughout its website.
+You need a mission to help tell your own story – something you keep referring back to, not just on your About page, but throughout your entire website.
+Eight Hour Day do this well.
+They always talk about collaboration and working in partnership with their clients to understand their business while Handsome is all about creating "deeply, connected brands" – something that resonates throughout its website.

 4. Get straight to the point with a killer intro

 Write as much as you want.
 Aim for three solid paragraphs about you.
 Consider answering these questions.
 Who are you?
 What do you do?
 Where do you do it?
 How do you do it?
-Who do you it for?
 Get it all out onto your screen.
 Don't overthink it.

 5. Inspire trust and credibility